Established in Ontario in 2006

 Applicants must complete an Animal Aid Foundation Grant Application in order to be considered for funding.
 The Foundation does not accept requests for funding via a simple letter of request.
 Only applications using the Animal Aid Foundation Grant Application will be considered for funding.

-Animal Aid Foundation will have a new, revised Grant Application available in September 2015.
+Please note: Animal Aid Foundation will have a new, revised Grant Application available in September 2015.
 Grant applications will be available until December 31, 2015.
-Completed Grant Applications are due into the Foundation by January 15, 2016.
+Completed Grant Applications are due into the Foundation no later than January 15, 2016.

 Please contact us if you are interested in applying for a grant.